By J. L. Starkey

 Ancestor #4: It’s That Petty Nobleman Again!

-I researched the Digges family to prove that John Digges’ son, Dudley, married my sixth-great-aunt, Esther Lilly.
+I researched the Digges family to prove that John’s son, Dudley, married my sixth-great-aunt, Esther Lilly.
 I accomplished that goal but didn’t stop there.
-The stories pulled me in, and I got lost somewhere between Chilham Castle and Digges’ Choice!
+The stories pulled me in, and I got lost somewhere between Chilham Castle and Digges’ Choice.

 Was it too much effort for a single ancestor-in-law?
 Maybe not.

-Since Esther and Dudley had two children, I knew I might find DNA matches with the Digges surname.
-For that reason, it wasn’t surprising when I clicked on the profile of another Digges researcher, and found that I matched three of the DNA tests in that person’s profile.
+Since Esther and Dudley had two children, I knew I might find DNA matches with the Digges surname, so it wasn’t surprising when I clicked on the profile of another Digges researcher and found that I matched three of the DNA tests in that person’s profile.

-What was surprising was the shared matches listed for those individuals.
-There were several – but they were not from the expected branch of my family tree.
+What was surprising was the shared matches listed for those people.
+There were several, but they were not from the “correct” branch of my family tree.